thakurnitin2684/MyTasks/README.md

 <img src="/ss/icon.png" align="left"
 width="160" hspace="10" vspace="10">

-A Tasks planner app.
-Promise it will be useful.<br> Helps you to create a task and reminds you <br>
+A Minimal Tasks planner app.
+Promise it will be useful.<br> Helps you to create tasks and reminds you <br>
-about it through notification on the time set.
+about them through notifications.

 <p align="left">
 <a href="https://play.google.com/store/apps/details?id=com.thakurnitin2684.mytasks">